Over 40 Bike Trails, 300+ Miles

 D = "Destination Trail" of

-Orlando Area Trails Map
+Area Bike Trails Overview Map

 Are you a Central Florida visitor looking for a more "real" experience?
 Are you a local resident looking for a fun outdoor activity?
 Bicycle riding is a great way to see Orlando and its surrounding areas.
 See our Locator Map to find bike trails near you.
 All are opportunities for year-round recreation and fitness, as well as providing a transportation alternative to auto driving.

 See More Information for safety tips, state regulations, and links to more cycling resources.
 Remember...
 Florida Law requires bicycle riders under 16 years old to wear helmets.
-With more trail miles in the works, we update our reports regularly, so please check back often!
+With more trail miles in the works, we update regularly, so please check back often!

 We acknowledge other cities rank as more overall pedestrian- and bike-friendly due to planning for designated bike lanes and the like, and we also sadly acknowledge that Florida ranks highest for biking fatalities.
 This is a challenge to Orlando and the surrounding communities to continue their efforts and invest in biking and walking options for both safety and health.